torin-asakura/dream-team/wp-content/plugins/wp-graphql/docs/categories-and-tags.md

 ---
-uri: "/docs/categories-and-tags/"
+uri: '/docs/categories-and-tags/'
-title: "Categories and Tags"
+title: 'Categories and Tags'
 ---

 WPGraphQL provides support for querying Categories, Tags and Custom Taxonomies in various ways.